mcastrolab/Brazil_Covid19_spatiotemporal/7_cluster/README.md

 ## Manuscript Output
 The results are visualized in  __Fig.
 4D__, produced in ArcMap.

 __Author:__ Sun Kim conducted the cluster analysis and produced the visualizations.
-Marcia C. Castro, PhD concieved of the research and supervised the analysis.
+Marcia C. Castro, PhD conceived of the research and supervised the analysis.

 ### License